SonyaMoisset/AndroidMe_ANDROID/README.md

 # AndroidMe

-An app where the user can create its own AndroidMe
+An app where the user can create its own AndroidMe.
+This project is part of the Udacity Android Nanodegree Program.
+The starter code has been refactored.

 ## Mobile View
 ![Mobile1](https://github.com/SonyaMoisset/AndroidMe_ANDROID/blob/master/mobile-main.png)